-Graduate and professional students must have at least a 3.0 (or B average) cumulative GPA at the end of each semester.
-For example, this would apply to students whose first semester of attendance at CSU was fall or earlier when SAP is reviewed at the conclusion of the spring term.
+Graduate students must have at least a 3.0cumulative GPA) for post-baccalaureate certificate, master's and EdD programs For example, this would apply to students whose first semester of attendance at CSU was fall or earlier when SAP is reviewed at the conclusion of the spring term.
 If the cumulative GPA is below 3.0 (when SAP is reviewed) after the student's second semester, the student's aid will be cancelled.
 Some grades such as P, W/P, W/F, W/A, W/N, I, ID, X, I/F, P, PW, PS, and PN will not be included in the cumulative GPA.
 Please note, most colleges and departments have stricter standards to remain in good academic standing.
 Students should consult with their particular college or department for the requirements to remain in good academic standing for their program.

-College of Pharmacy
+College of Pharmacy StudentsProfessional students must have at least a 2.0 cumulative GPA for students in the PharmD program.
 Refer to the College of Pharmacy section of the catalog for qualitative measures.